Source code for computedfields.resolver

 [docs] def seal(self) -> None: """ Seal the resolver, so no new models or computed fields can be added anymore.
 This marks the end of the collector phase and is a basic security measure to catch runtime model creations with computed fields.
 (Currently runtime creation of models with computed fields is not supported, trying to do so will raise an exception.
 This might change in future versions.) """ self._sealed = True

 @property def models_with_computedfields(self) -> Generator[Tuple[Type[Model], Set[IComputedField]], None, None]: """ Generator of tracked models with their computed fields.
-This cannot be accessed during the collector phase. """ if not self._sealed: raise ResolverException('resolver must be sealed before accessing models or fields') field_ids: List[int] = [f.creation_counter for f in self.computedfields] for model in self.models: fields = set() for field in model._meta.fields: # for some reason the in ... check does not work for Django >= 3.2 anymore # workaround: check for _computed and the field creation_counter if hasattr(field, '_computed') and field.creation_counter in field_ids: fields.add(field) if fields: yield (model, fields) @property def computedfields_with_models(self) -> Generator[Tuple[IComputedField, Set[Type[Model]]], None, None]: """ Generator of tracked computed fields and their models.
+This cannot be accessed during the collector phase. """ if not self._sealed: raise ResolverException('resolver must be sealed before accessing models or fields') field_ids: List[int] = [f.creation_counter for f in self.computedfields] for model in self.models: fields = set() for field in model._meta.fields: # for some reason the in ... check does not work for Django >= 3.2 anymore # workaround: check for _computed and the field creation_counter if hasattr(field, '_computed') and field.creation_counter in field_ids: fields.add(field) if fields: yield (model, cast(Set[IComputedField], fields)) @property def computedfields_with_models(self) -> Generator[Tuple[IComputedField, Set[Type[Model]]], None, None]: """ Generator of tracked computed fields and their models.
 This cannot be accessed during the collector phase. """ if not self._sealed: raise ResolverException('resolver must be sealed before accessing models or fields') for field in self.computedfields: models = set() for model in self.models: for f in model._meta.fields: if hasattr(field, '_computed') and f.creation_counter == field.creation_counter: models.add(model) yield (field, models) @property def computed_models(self) -> Dict[Type[Model], Dict[str, IComputedField]]: """ Mapping of `ComputedFieldModel` models and their computed fields.
 The data is the single source of truth for the graph reduction and map creations.
-Thus it can be used to decide at runtime whether the active resolver a certain as a model with computed fields. ..
+Thus it can be used to decide at runtime whether the active resolver respects a certain model with computed fields. ..
 NOTE:: The resolver will only list models here, that actually have a computed field defined.
 A model derived from `ComputedFieldsModel` without a computed field will not be listed. """ if self._initialized: return self._computed_models raise ResolverException('resolver is not properly initialized')

-[docs] def extract_computed_models(self) -> Dict[Type[Model], Dict[str, IComputedField]]: """ Creates `computed_models` mapping from models and computed fields found in collector phase. """ computed_models: Dict[Type[Model], Dict[str, IComputedField]] = {} for model, computedfields in self.models_with_computedfields: if not issubclass(model, _ComputedFieldsModelBase): raise ResolverException(f'{model} is not a subclass of ComputedFieldsModel') computed_models[model] = {} for field in computedfields: computed_models[model][field.attname] = field return computed_models
+[docs] def extract_computed_models(self) -> Dict[Type[Model], Dict[str, IComputedField]]: """ Creates `computed_models` mapping from models and computed fields found in collector phase. """ computed_models: Dict[Type[Model], Dict[str, IComputedField]] = {} for model, computedfields in self.models_with_computedfields: if not issubclass(model, _ComputedFieldsModelBase): raise ResolverException(f'{model} is not a subclass of ComputedFieldsModel') computed_models[model] = {} for field in computedfields: computed_models[model][field.name] = field return computed_models

 [docs] def initialize(self, models_only: bool = False) -> None: """ Entrypoint for ``app.ready`` to seal the resolver and trigger the resolver map creation.
 Upon instantiation the resolver is in the collector phase, where it tracks model registrations and computed field decorations.
 After calling ``initialize`` no more models or fields can be registered to the resolver, and ``computed_models`` and the resolver maps get loaded. """ # resolver must be sealed before doing any map calculations self.seal() self._computed_models = self.extract_computed_models() self._initialized = True if not models_only: self.load_maps()